garawaa/chessenginesupport-androidlib/README.md

 use provided chess engines in other chess apps

-How to provide a chess engine using this library:
+# Engine authors: how to provide a chess engine using this library:

 Checkout the code from https://github.com/garawaa/chessenginesupport-androidlib into your workspace Add the ChessEngineSupportLibrary as an Android library to your project (in Eclipse go to the Properties of the project - Android - Add... library)